akhomy/docker-compose-lamp/README.md

 * Do the same thing with all other containers that you need to access in a browser.
 Don't forget, that `80` port is now busy, so you could attach other containers to some other ports, like `8080`, `9080`, etc...

+You could edit your system host file for accessing some containers via domain name by adding line (or something like this based on your IP and domains, don't forget to change `extra_hosts` in `docker-compose.yml`) like this:
+`192.168.99.100 site.dockerlamp`

+#### MacOS
+Similar to Windows section instruction.

+### Common for all OS

 To enable **Selenium** check **docker-compose.yml** and uncomment related **selenium** and **php-fpm-data** sections.

 To enable custom configs from files, please, check image info and uncomment related image volumes section.

 For running multiple instances on your local machine you could update IP range or port inside **docker-compose.yml**.
 For this, on your instance change IPs to another range, e.g. from `172.55` to `172.54.*`.
 The same are for ports.

-You could edit your system host file for accessing some containers via domain name by adding line (or something like this based on your IP and domains, don't forget to change `extra_hosts` in `docker-compose.yml`) like this:
-`192.168.99.100 site.dockerlamp`

-### MacOS
-Similar to Windows section instruction.

 ## Documentation
 See READMEs for more details, like environment variables for images: